-Figure 9. a, d) Chemical structure of alizarin and purpurin; b) SEM images of the synthesised gold film; c, e) Raman spectra of alizarin and purpurin powders adsorbed on the surface of Au nanostructured substrate.
+Figure 9. a, d) Chemical structure of alizarin and purpurin, b) SEM image of the synthesised gold film, c, e) Raman spectra of alizarin and purpurin powders adsorbed on the surface of Au nanostructured substrate.

-Here, SERS behaviour of two dyes of interest in the cultural heritage field: alizarin and purpurin adsorbed on gold nanostructured substrates are analysed.
-Their molecular structures differ by the presence of another hydroxy group in purpurin.
-In Fig. 9 are shown: a,d) the chemical structure of alizarin and purpurin; b) the surface morphology (studied by scanning electron microscopy (SEM) of the gold nanostructured film used for SERS, characterised by islands (agglomerates) with smooth edges; c,e) Raman spectra acquired on the surface of substrates soaked in the alizarin and purpurin aqueous solutions.
-The spectra acquired on the bare glass substrate show no evidence of Raman peaks related to the presence of the dye.
-On the contrary, SERS spectra obtained on the surface of the gold-covered substrates show clear Raman contributions typical of the investigated dyes [28, 29].
-The precise SERS spectra acquired on the powders gave us hope for similar results on the tablets.
-Therefore, we proceeded collecting the Raman spectra directly on the wooden support (previously prepared using Firenze Zecchi pigments), covered with gold colloid and then air-dried before to carry out Raman analyses.
-SERS approach allowed the identification of different red pigments (alizarin, purpurin, madder lake, lac, and ochre) and white lead, whose Raman features are shown in Fig. 10, and Fig. 11, respectively.
+In particular, the SERS behaviour of two dyes of interest in the cultural heritage field, alizarin and purpurin, adsorbed on gold nanostructured substrates were analysed.
+Their molecular structures are similar except for the presence of an additional hydroxy group in purpurin.
+Figure 9 shows the chemical structure of alizarin and purpurin (panels a and d), a scanning electron microscope image of the surface morphology of the gold nanostructured film used for SERS, characterised by islands (agglomerates) with smooth edges (panel b) and the Raman spectra acquired from the surface of substrates soaked in the alizarin and purpurin aqueous solutions (panels c and e).
+The spectra acquired from the bare glass substrate show no evidence of Raman peaks related to the presence of dyes.
+In contrast, SERS spectra obtained from the surface of the gold-covered substrates show clear Raman contributions typical of the investigated dyes [28], [29].
+The precise SERS spectra acquired from the powders gave us hope for similar results from the tablets.
+Therefore, we proceeded to collect the Raman spectra from the wooden support, which had previously been prepared using Firenze Zecchi pigments, covered with gold colloid and then air-dried before Raman analyses were carried out.
+Using the SERS approach, it was possible to identify different red pigments (alizarin, purpurin, madder lake, lac and ochre) and white lead, whose Raman features are shown in Figures 10 and 11, respectively.

-Raman spectra in Fig. 10a is characterised both by the characteristic alizarin and purpurin vibrational bands, respectively.
-Alizarin peaks are located at about 580 (skeletal vibrations), 1015 (C-C stretching, C-C-C bending), 1185 (C-C stretching, C-H and C-C-C bending), 1285 (C-O and C-C stretching) and 1558 (C-C stretching) cm−1 while those centred at about 740, 980, 1027, 1218 and 1398 cm−1 nearly coincide with purpurin features [30, 31].
-Thus, the madder lake dye was correctly identified by SERS as well as the mixing of red ochre and Lac dyes (see Fig. 10b) that had been brushed on the wooden tables.
-Finally, the SERS spectrum shown in Fig. 11 nearly coincide with those of gypsum (hydrated calcium sulphate), whose Raman bands are generally located at about 181, 415, 493, 617, 670, 1008, 1134 cm−1 and those of a carbonate material (i.e. 2PbCO3) [32].
-Ultimately, all the pigments present on the wooden tables have been correctly identified, so confirming the reliability of MSCT data.
+The Raman spectra in Figure 10a show the characteristic vibrational bands of both alizarin and purpurin.
+Alizarin peaks are located at about 580 (skeletal vibrations), 1015 (C-C stretching, C-C-C bending), 1185 (C-C stretching, C-H and C-C-C bending), 1285 (C-O and C-C stretching) and 1558 (C-C stretching) cm−1, while those centred at about 740, 980, 1027, 1218 and 1398 cm−1 nearly coincide with purpurin features [30], [31].
+Thus, the madder lake dye was correctly identified by SERS, as was the mixture of red ochre and Lac dyes (see Figure 10b) that had been brushed on the wooden tablets.
+Finally, the SERS spectra shown in Figure 11 nearly coincide with those of gypsum (hydrated calcium sulphate), whose Raman bands are generally located at about 181, 415, 493, 617, 670, 1008 and 1134 cm−1, and those of a carbonate material (i.e. 2PbCO3) [32].
+Ultimately, all of the pigments present on the wooden tables were correctly identified, confirming the reliability of the MSCT data.